Skip to content

 Switching from Molar% or Weight% to Atom % will clear all selections in the Component card and vice versa.

 In addition, the System type card is disabled in SciGlass when Atom % is selected and is not considered in the search.
-If this is not the case for the latest SciGlass version, please contact us.
+If you have a different opinion, please contact us to discusss.

 Warning